Oneo64/The-Mirk-of-Agmundr/Writing/FirstDraft/archive/Chapter2a.md

 Relaxing from the rough days of rowing and sailing in bad weather, he leaned back a little more.
 Now that he was on this new land, there was certainly no going back.
 His gaze began to wander.
 He glanced at the men Alfrir talked about earlier.
 They had full hauberks, unlike him, who only had a byrnie.

-His gaze strayed to the hearth.
-The firewood smouldered, the warmth of their colour flickering between red and orange.
-He felt the heat of the flame on his skin.
-Watching the fire dance, he let his mind wander.

-*A burning house appeared in Ljörn’s imagination.
-It was the home of Kolr, who was the blacksmith who made his sword.
-Kicking down the door, he ran in to find him, searching the room.
-Kolr was gone.
-He couldn't find him.*

-*A smouldering plank dropped from the ceiling, and he flinched.
-He jumped out of the blazing house and raised his shield as he saw an archer release an arrow towards him.
-But he was too slow.
-It struck his shield-arm's shoulder and he fell backwards.*

-*Ljörn saw a foe, armoured and his face dark, approaching him, brandishing a long axe.
-He tried to stand up, but his arm was weak, and with a crack, his shield broke into two by the man’s axe blow.*

-*The foe advanced towards Ljörn.
+As his gaze continued to wander the room, it fell on Sága, who was across the room.
+She was reading through a book, which she had preserved from the rain.
+He wondered what she was reading.

+Sága stood, closing the book she was reading.
+She went to Hjalvir and talked to him in a quiet voice that Ljörn couldn’t hear.
+After a bit of talking, she turned to everyone else in the room.
+“I have a tale to tell!” she announced.

+The chatter quieted down, and the warriors, who were still awake, turned their attention to her.

+Sága pulled her chair closer to the hearth, sitting down as she continued.
+"I announce to you all!
+Draugrinn ór Mínu Minni, the tale of which Jóki, he and Yngvarr..."

+As Sága continued on with her tale, Ljörn felt an uneasy feeling growing inside him.
+He looked away from her and tried to focus on anything other than it.
+But the word *draugrinn* echoed clearly inside Ljörn’s mind.
+He wasn't the type to get caught up in tales like these, but for some reason, he couldn't calm down.
+As the story continued, he found himself increasingly paranoid.

+"Then Yngvarr stumbled and tripped over his feet.
+The draugr stood over him, and he slashed him dead!"
+Sága said.

+Ljörn couldn’t take it anymore.
+But he didn’t yell.
+Nor did he shout or make a scene, but instead he stared into the fire, watching it dance like the great, burning Sól...

+*It wasn’t a fire, burning in a hearth.
+It was the sky.
+The vast, blue heavens, of which held Sól.
+Ljörn found himself back at the ruins again.
+Ingwaz swung its atgeir at him.
+Ljörn tried to block its blow, but it was so strong that his shield split into two.
+Beaten by its strength, he stumbled onto the ground.*

+*Ljörn shifted backwards, the corpse advancing towards him as it brandished its atgeir.
 His shield was broken in his hand.
 His spear was dropped out of reach.
-His sword was still unsheathed.
-His foe stood over him and raised his weapon, ready to strike him dead.*
+His sword was still unsheathed.*

-*Then, the attacker cleaved his axe towards him, but Ljörn raised his shield again, this time the weapon bouncing off his shield's boss, deflecting it to the side.*
+*The draugr stood over him and raised its weapon, ready to strike Ljörn dead.
+It cleaved its blade towards him, but he raised his shield again.
+His shield's boss met the blade, deflecting it to the side.*

-*Ljörn took his chance, and he pulled his seax out and lobbed it towards the man’s face.
-The man flinched and took a step back, but the knife didn’t land.
-Ljörn dropped his shield and was just about to flee, but then...*
+*The draugr raised its weapon again, for sure to kill him now.
+But just before the smite, his accomplice slashed it from the face to the stomach.
+It lived, and Ljörn was alone again.*

 Ljörn jolted and squirmed as if trying to scatter back to his feet.

 "Ljörn, stop that!"
 Alfrir whispered.
 He put both hands on Ljörn's shoulders, keeping him from squirming.
 A few people glanced at them.

 Ljörn was breathing heavily.
 He looked at Alfrir.
 "Nightmare," he lied.
-But even with Alfrir now thinking he had a nightmare, that didn’t calm him down.
-His gaze darted to both sides, then to the windows, and the door.
+But even with Alfrir now thinking he had a nightmare, that didn't calm him down.
+He got that uneasy feeling of being followed again.
+He looked at both sides, at the windows and at the door, at the back and behind the boxes, and at the ceiling where the logs supported the roof; but he couldn't find the ghostly figure anywhere.

 "Don't lie," Alfrir said.
 "You had the same thing on the boat.
 I know you were awake, so don't fool me now."